glazari/mylang/README.md

 	- local variables
 	- calling convention
 - if/else, while, doWhile
-- arithmetic operations (at first no nested expressions)
+- arithmetic operations
 - print to stdout (takes address)
+	- This is delt with by having assembly escape to do the system calls
-- a way of declaring fixed sized string (no dynamic memory allocation)
+- a way of declaring fixed sized string

 - arrays (fixed size)
 - structs